mikatahara/SerialMonitor/README.md

 # SerialMonitor
 Serial Monitor is using Web Serial API

+- You can use this program to acsess as below. https://mikatahara.github.io/SerialMonitor/

 <img src="https://webmidiaudio.com/jpeg/serialmonitor.jpg" width="640">

 This app is for monitoring a COM port via USB and sending text messages to the COM port.